M-industries/Kjernersite/pages/company.md

 ## Ready To Use

-When the design session is over, your software is ready to use.
-Only when you decide to start using it, you will start paying for it.
+When a design session is over, your software is ready to use.
+Only when you decide to start using it, you will start paying for its usage.